awinogrodzki/next-firebase-auth-edge/README.md

 `next-firebase-auth-edge` is built entirely upon [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and has exactly `0` external dependencies.
 Although it seems fine at first, please remember that it is still in experimental and untested stage.
 Contributions are welcome.

-Node.js polyfill for Web Crypto is provided by [@peculiar/webcrypto](https://github.com/PeculiarVentures/webcrypto), which fully supports `RSASSA-PKCS1-v1_5` algorithm used by Firebase
+Node.js polyfill for Web Crypto is provided by [@peculiar/webcrypto](https://github.com/PeculiarVentures/webcrypto)

 ## Installation